hilios/moulin_rouge/README.md

 Moulin Rouge
 ============

-**Moulin Rouge** is a DSL to manage your permissions and groups of access outside the [CanCan](https://github.com/ryanb/cancan) Ability class.
-It will help you organize and declare your permissions with has much ruby files you judge necessary, that are automatically pushed to CanCan authorization system.
-It is also decoupled from the role system.
+**Moulin Rouge** offers a custom and easy DSL to manage your authorizations and groups of access with [CanCan](https://github.com/ryanb/cancan).
+The main feature is the ability to split your authorizations in many ruby files, that are automatically pushed to CanCan authorization system.
+It is also decoupled from any role system giving you flexibility.

-There are a bunch of examples bellow to show you how to implement.
+There are a bunch of examples bellow to show you how to get started and explaining all features.

 Installation
 ------------